birkenkrahe/dsc101/agenda.md

 project, which is fairly easy to follow.
 Unfortunately, it's "tidyverse" infused.
 I'd like to recreate this project without the need for "tidyverse" intervention.

+<sup><a id="fn.8" href="#fnr.8">8</a></sup> Back off your ambitious EDA project problem from the first part
+of the course and get real: perhaps you just haven't spent enough time with the material yet, or you won't have the time until the projects are due ([Nov 30/Dec 2](https://github.com/birkenkrahe/dsc101/blob/main/schedule.md)).
+If this is the case, pick a built-in R dataset, analyze it as we've done it in the course many times, put your findings in an interactive R notebook (use Colaboratory or RStudio), and base your presentation on that.
+Or stick with your original idea and document it up to the point that you reached in your research.